-This page explains how to interpret Detector Checker’s output after a scan.
+This page explains how to interpret AI Detector Checker’s output after a scan.
 If you have just reviewed a result, the goal is not to treat it like a verdict.
-It is to understand what the score suggests, how certain the signal appears, what the highlighted sentences are telling you, and what a responsible next step looks like.
+It is to understand what the AI-likeness score suggests, how consistent the signals appear, what the highlighted sentences are telling you, and what a responsible next step looks like.

-Detector Checker gives probability-based signals, not final proof.
+AI Detector Checker produces review signals, not final proof.
 A result can help you review a draft more carefully, but it should support human judgment rather than replace it.
-For users who want more technical context, the benchmark methodology and performance context adds useful background.
+For users who want more technical context, the evaluation methodology and limitations page adds useful background.

 Try the free AI detector whenever you need a fast first-pass review with no sign-up required.